Vokerlee/ardua-shooter-game/README.md

 # Ardua Shooter
-ArduaShooter is a shooter game, based on simulation 3D by ray-casting.
+ArduaShooter is a shooter game, written just for fun (1st year of study at MIPT).
+It is based on simulation 3D by ray-casting algorithm.

-A the current moment this game is in developing.
+At the current moment this game is abandoned.